Office of Chief Medical Examiner (OCME)

 The Chief Medical Examiner, Dr. Mark Flomenbaum, was appointed by Governor LePage in June 2014.
 Over 35 physicians who are trained medical examiners volunteer to serve the state and are appointed by the Chief Medical Examiner to function in their local communities.

-The OCME is dedicated to providing the citizens of Maine with comprehensive, scientific forensic investigation of deaths that fall within the jurisdiction of the office.
-Jurisdiction is determined by state statute, Title 22, Chapter 711, MEDICAL EXAMINER ACT.
-Approximately 2,000 deaths are reported to the OCME each year.
-After initial investigation, the office accepts jurisdiction in approximately 1,200 cases, providing complete death investigation and determining the cause and manner of death.
-When needed, autopsies are performed to assist in that determination.
+The OCME is dedicated to providing the citizens of Maine with comprehensive, scientific, forensic investigation of deaths that fall within the jurisdiction of the office, determined by state statute (Title 22, Chapter 711, MEDICAL EXAMINER ACT).
+There are over 3,200 deaths are reported to the OCME each year.
+After initial investigation, the office accepts jurisdiction in approximately 2,000 cases, providing complete death investigation and determining the cause and manner of death.
+When necessary, autopsies are performed to assist in that determination.